-In addition, to ensure portability and transferability of subscription contracts, as required by Section 1-75(c)(1)(N) of the Act, any such contract should provide that the subscriber (i) may retain the subscription (or at least a downsized version of the subscription relative to the subscriber's new load) as long as the subscriber changes addresses for utility service within the same utility service territory, and (ii) may assign or sell the subscription counterparty, subject to reasonable terms and conditions including matching the subscription size to the new subscriptior's load.
+In addition, to ensure portability and transferability of subscription contracts, as required by Section 1-75(c)(1)(N) of the Act, any such contract should provide that the subscriber (i) may retain the subscription (or at least a downsized version of the subscription relative to the subscriber's new load) as long as the subscriber changes addresses for utility service within the same utility service territory, and (ii) may assign or sell the subscription to another person within the same utility service territory, without any fee owed to the subscription counterparty, subject to reasonable terms and conditions including matching the subscription size to the new subscriber's load.
 Section 1-75(c)(1)(N) states that requirements that community solar subscriptions be "portable and "transferable" can be "[s]ubject to reasonable limitations," and the Agency believes this approach fits that standard.
-The Agency understands that the community renewable net metering tariffs for Ameren Illinois and ComEd approved by the Commission are consistent with these principles.609
+The Agency understands that the community renewable net metering tariffs for Ameren Illinois and ComEd approved by the Commission are consistent with these principles.607